RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/04_layout_managers.rst

 A widget will not be visible in a window until you assign it a size and location within it's parent widget.
-Assigning a specific size and location to every widget if tedious and error-prone.
-In addition, the desired behaviour for most GUI interfaces is that the widgets will resize and relocated in reasonable ways if their parent window is re-sized.
-We don't what to write code to re-size and re-locating widgets every time we develop a GUI program.
+Assigning a specific size and location to every widget is tedious and error-prone.
+In addition, the desired behaviour for most GUI interfaces is that the widgets resize and relocate in reasonable ways if their parent window is re-sized.
+Trust me, you don't what to write code to resize and relocate widgets every time you develop a GUI program!
 Therefore, ``layout managers`` are included in the Tkinter module to do this work for us.
-We just have to give some basic positioning information to a ``layout manager`` so it can calculate a position and a size for each widget.
+You just have to give some basic positioning information to a ``layout manager`` so it can calculate a position and a size for each widget.

 There are three ``layout managers`` in the ``Tkinter`` module: